 School can be exhausting for children, often resulting in meltdowns and big emotions.
-After using all of their energy to listen to the teacher, follow rules, manage social expectations and friendships, it’s no wonder kids let it all out with their safe person at the end of the school day.
+After using all of their energy to listen to the teacher, follow rules, manage social expectations and friendships, it’s no wonder kids bubble over at the end of the school day.

-This collection of 60 calm down activities for kids is our go-to guide for after school strategies when you sense your child is feeling overwhelmed and in need of some relaxation.
+This collection of 60 calm down activities for kids is our go-to guide for after school strategies when you sense your child is feeling overwhelmed, heightened and in need of some relaxation.

 Many kids hold their emotions together all day and let loose with tears and tantrums when they get in the car or walk through the front door.
 Sound familiar?
-It’s got a name – ‘after school restraint collapse’, where our kids just cannot hold it together anymore.
-Be reassured – you are a trusted, supportive and loving presence, so your child feels safe to let go of his or her pent up emotions.
+It’s got a name.
+After school restraint collapse is a term that describes the moment when our kids just cannot hold it together anymore.
+Be reassured though.
+Because you are a trusted, supportive and loving presence, your child feels safe to let go of those big feelings.

-Here are a collection of tried and tested practical calm down activities for kids that may help to prevent meltdowns in your home as your child decompresses after school.
+Here are a collection of tried and tested practical calm down activities for kids that may help to prevent or diffuse meltdowns as your child decompresses after school.
 Many of these ideas work to calm kids down (and parents too) because they relax the parasympathetic nervous system and provide sensory integration.
 As a bonus, they are fun too!

 Try These Calm Down Activities For Kids When They Get Home From School

-Before starting homework or asking a thousand questions about their day, let’s allow our children to have some downtime.
-What they need may change from day to day and could include a physical activity or something more relaxing.
-It could be some time alone or time with you or a friend.
+Before starting homework or asking a multitude of questions about their day, allow your children to have some downtime.
+What they need may change from day to day and could include physical movement, or something more calming.
+Your child may need some time alone, time with you, or with a friend.

 Jump on the trampoline